nick-codes/kasia/README.md

 ## Features

 - Declaratively connect React components to data from WordPress.
+- Provides pre-configured components for fetching any content type.
 - Uses [`node-wpapi`](https://github.com/WP-API/node-wpapi) in order to facilitate complex queries.
 - Register and consume Custom Content Types with ease.
 - All WP data is normalised at `store.wordpress`, e.g. `store.wordpress.pages`.